Postgraduate programme

 • Global Theology

-All students will also do a 15,000 word dissertation reflecting on an aspect of leadership.
+All students will also be equipped with the research skills they need to undertake and complete a 15,000 word dissertation reflecting on an aspect of leadership.

 Assessment